 FoIP is the next step

 Those looking to mitigate these risks have a simple solution: Fax over IP.
-This incredible technology allows you to send faxes without a fax machine, via the Internet, which allows employees to both work from home and use their mobile devices to read important documents.
+This incredible fax from computer software technology allows you to send faxes without a fax machine, via the Internet, which allows employees to both work from home and use their mobile devices to read important documents.

 Enhance enterprise communication, collaboration and compliance efforts with a proven FoIP solution from FaxCore.
 Contact FaxCore today to learn more about their ‘Partly-Cloudy’ fax solutions.